Contrasting Enthusiast Gaming (EGLX) and Its Rivals

-Enthusiast Gaming (NASDAQ:EGLX – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it compare to its competitors?
-We will compare Enthusiast Gaming to related companies based on the strength of its risk, institutional ownership, valuation, earnings, dividends, analyst recommendations and profitability.
+Enthusiast Gaming (NASDAQ:EGLX – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its competitors?
+We will compare Enthusiast Gaming to related companies based on the strength of its valuation, institutional ownership, analyst recommendations, earnings, dividends, risk and profitability.

 19.1% of Enthusiast Gaming shares are held by institutional investors.
 Comparatively, 34.7% of shares of all “Amusement & recreation services” companies are held by institutional investors.
 25.2% of shares of all “Amusement & recreation services” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This table compares Enthusiast Gaming and its competitors revenue, earnings per share and valuation.
+This table compares Enthusiast Gaming and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue